Swords, County Dublin

-The name "Swords" is also given to a townland, a civil parish within the old County Dublin, and to the local electoral area.
+The name "Swords" gives its name to a townland of Swords Demesne, a civil parish, and a local electoral area.

 History

 Origins and etymology

 The town's origins date back to 560 AD when it was reputedly founded by Saint Colmcille (521–567).
 Legend has it that the saint blessed a local well, giving the settlement its name, Sord, meaning "clear" or "pure".
 However, An Sord also means "the water source" and could indicate a large communal drinking well that existed in antiquity.
 St. Colmcille's Well is located on Well Road off Main Street.
-Sord may also refer to a "sward", an 'expanse of grass'.
+Sord may also refer to a "sward", an "expanse of grass".
 The most common landscape indicators of early Christian settlement are the ecclesiastical enclosures, and in the case of Swords, the street pattern has been influenced by the circular alignment of the settlement.

 Development

 The medieval town developed in a linear pattern along Main Street, in a roughly north–south direction.
 The round tower, 26m in height, is also an indicator of early Christian settlement.
-The Irish high king Brian Boru is said to have had his funeral at the church on Spittal Hill after he was killed at the Battle of Clontarf; this was of course before the hospital and even the Church of Ireland when there would have been a small chapel there along with the round tower.
+The Irish high king Brian Boru is said to have had his Requiem Mass offered at the church on Spittal Hill after he was killed at the Battle of Clontarf; this was of course before the hospital and even the Church of Ireland when there would have been a small chapel there along with the round tower.

+In medieval times, the manor of Swords was English Crown property, and by tradition was granted to each Archbishop of Dublin for his lifetime.

 The parliamentary borough of Swords elected two MPs to the Irish House of Commons.
 It was disenfranchised in 1801 by the Acts of Union 1800.

+The population at the time of the 1841 census was 1,788 inhabitants.

 At the northern end of the street stands Swords Castle, 200m northeast of the ecclesiastical site, which was built in the early 13th century.
 A short distance north of the castle is the elevation known as Spittal Hill, where a hospital once stood.

-In 1994, Swords became the county town of the new county of Fingal after the abolition of the former County Dublin as an administrative county.
+In 1994, Swords became the county town of the new county of Fingal after the abolition of County Dublin as an administrative county.
 In 2001, upon the completion of the County Hall, senior executive offices moved there from Parnell Square in Dublin city centre.

 In June 2006, the RNLI Ireland officially opened a new all-Ireland headquarters at Airside Business Park, within greater Swords.
 The National Museum of Ireland operates its Collections Resource Centre (CRC) at a former Motorola factory site on the northern edge of the town.
 The size of two football fields, the CRC includes storage, archive, library and research facilities serving all branches of the museum.